jh-evans/readthedocs/docs/source/using.rst

    }

 ``getField`` returns an instance of the type ``S``.
-All of the method parameters are passed to ``FailureUtils.oneIsNull``, which returns ``true`` if one of them is null. ``FailureUtils.theNull`` returns an instance of the type ``FailureArgIsNull`` that lists the arguments that are null along with the filename and line where this instance was created.
+All of the method parameters are passed to ``FailureUtils.oneIsNull``, which returns ``true`` if one of them is null. ``FailureUtils.theNull`` returns an instance of the type ``FailureArgIsNull`` that lists the arguments that are null along with the filename and line where the call to ``theNull`` takes place.
 This is useful when tracing issues in deployed, live systems.

 Line 10 returns the retrieved field, wrapped in a ``Success`` class that implements the ``S`` type.